whirvis/JRakNet/README.md

 # How to enable loopback exemption
 On Windows 10, applications that use the Universal Windows Program service by default are not able to connect to servers that are running on the same machine as them.
-As a result, many Minecraft players are disgruntled as they are not able to even play on their own servers on their PC.
-Rather, they have to use another device like their mobile phone on the same LAN network in order to even play on a server they should be able to play on directly from their PC.
-As a result, when I found out there was a way to disable this I added a way to do enable and disable exemption (which is disabled by default!)
-The way this can be done is by creating a ```UniversalWindowsProgram``` object with the first and only parameter being the ID of the application you are wanting to be able to connect to.
-An example would be Minecraft's (which is already built into ```UniversalWindowsProgram```) which is ```Microsoft.MinecraftUWP_8wekyb3d8bbwe```.
-So, if we were say enabling this for Microsoft Edge, we would do the following:
+As a result, many Minecraft players are disgruntled as they are not able to play on their own servers on their PC.
+Instead, they have to use another device like their mobile phone on the same LAN network in order to play on their server running from their PC.
+This annoying feature can be disabled simply by creating a ```UniversalWindowsProgram`` object with the first and only parameter being the ID of the application you are wanting to be able to connect to through localhost.
+An example would  be Microsoft Edges's which is ```Microsoft.MicrosoftEdge_8wekyb3d8bbwe``.
+So, in order to enable loopback exemption it would only take this:

 ```java
 UniversalWindowsProgram MICROSOFT_EDGE = new UniversalWindowsProgram("Microsoft.MicrosoftEdge_8wekyb3d8bbwe");